RobertStewart/log4mongo-java/README.txt

 4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports

-Todos
+The TestMongoDbAppenderHosts test case tests replica sets.
+See notes in that test case for starting multiple mongod instances as a replica set.

+ToDos
 -----
-* Add unit tests
+* More unit tests
   * connection failures

 * Clean up BSONification code - currently it's functional but skanky.